DIFFICULTY

 - Extra baggage charges for Lukla if any.

-- Stay in the best lodges all along the route.
+- Stay in the best lodges along the route.

-- English, Hindi, Nepali speaking Local Sherpa guide sharing details of the complete route.
-Sherpa has done the route innumerable times.
+- English, Hindi, Nepali speaking local Sherpa guide sharing details of the route, with extensive experience.

-- Food menu customized as per your preferences during the trek.
+- Food menu customized to your preferences during the trek.

 - Hot shower and attached bathroom wherever possible.

-- Wifi, and charging facilities at the teahouses all along the route.
+- Wi-Fi and charging facilities at teahouses along the route.

 - One-to-one guide & porter for the whole trek.

-- Full board lodging and unlimited food/meal, including tea, soup, purified (boiled) drinking water during the trek.
+- Full board lodging and unlimited food/meals, including tea, soup, and purified (boiled) drinking water during the trek.

 - Participants will get an exclusive discount on all Fast&Up products.